 I am a freelance musician with a degree in music therapy from The University of Iowa.

-My professional interests include traditional Irish music, original folk music, jazz, recreational music making, theater, and neurodivergence.
+My professional interests include traditional Irish music, original folk music, jazz, recreational music making, theatre, and celebrating neurodivergence.

 I found out last night from an Iowa friend about the musical suite titled “Esteban & The Children of the Sun” to be performed Oct.
 3 at the Englert Theatre.
 I noticed that you will be one of the musicians.